FC 26 ROLES

 - Ball-Winning Focus

-The Ball-Winning focus tasks the Holding Midfielder with aggressively intercepting passing as part of their defensive focus.
+The Ball-Winning focus tasks the Holding Midfielder with aggressively winning the ball and intercepting passes.

 ● Defending ● Aggressiveness ● Limited Versatility ● Pass Option - Roaming Focus

-When set to Roaming, the Holding Midfielder will move across the width of the pitch to close passing lanes, and step up to press attackers.
+With Roaming, the Holding Midfielder moves across the pitch to close passing lanes and press attackers.

 ● Defending ● Movement ● Pass Option ● Stamina Usage - Defend Focus